iraszl/ruby_llm/docs/_core_features/moderation.md

   config.default_moderation_model = "omni-moderation-latest"
 end
 ```

+For more details about OpenAI's moderation capabilities and policies, see the [OpenAI Moderation Guide](https://platform.openai.com/docs/guides/moderation).

 > Moderation API calls are typically less expensive than chat completions and have generous rate limits, making them suitable for screening all user inputs.
 {: .note }